TheMisteray/CodeExamples/Lost In The Dark/README.txt

+To run project, open terminal and enter
 $ flutter pub get

-^ project has been cleaned, need to restore dependencies before running
+^ project has been cleaned, this is needed to restore dependencies before running